Water Quality Permits

 Clean Water Program

 GSFC maintains several strict permits that govern the discharge of industrial wastewater and stormwater to the sanitary sewer and storm drainage system.
 The permits set limits on the amount and types of pollutants that may be discharged to the environment.
 GSFC conducts routine monitoring of the permitted discharges to maintain water quality and compliance with Federal and State clean water regulations.
 As a GSFC employee or contractor, you are required to comply with environmental regulations and our permits.
-Use the following guidelines to manage your wastewater:
+Goddard Procedural Requirement (GPR) 8500.5, Water Management, describes how GSFC integrates its environmental goals and requirements with the regulatory requirements pertaining to water discharges, or potential discharges, of pollutants into the sanitary sewer, storm water system, groundwater, or the environment in general.

 - Do not allow any wastewater at GSFC to be discharged by a process or by hand to the storm drain or a body of water without prior evaluation by Code 250 Environmental Management.

 - Accumulate and dispose of chemical or laboratory waste properly.
-Call Code 250 at x6-9233 for help.
+Submit a waste characterization or pickup request from Code 250 via MOSI.

 - Only residual amounts of hazardous materials/waste (e.g., rinsate from laboratory containers) should be discharged to the sanitary sewer (e.g., down the drain) unless larger quantities are authorized by Code 250 Environmental Management.

-- Contact Code 250 Environmental Management for an evaluation before implementing operational or process changes that may significantly increase wastewater production or introduce new or larger quantities of potential pollutants into the sanitary sewer.
+- Submit an Environmental and Safety Review Checklist online via MOSI before implementing operational or process changes that may significantly increase wastewater production or introduce new or larger quantities of potential pollutants into the sanitary sewer.

 - Prior to installation, notify Code 250 of any new process that generates wastewater, and allow time for Code 250 to conduct an evaluation.